-As Heather worked in the development sector in South East Asia, living there for almost 8 years and she has a broad network of people involved in the sector.
+As Heather worked in the development sector in South East Asia, living there for almost 8 years, she has a broad network of people involved in the sector.
 Our founding producers were recommended to her by people she knew had been involved in some way and seen them in action.

 As for Dignity has grown, it has started to build relationships with new producers.
 These producers have credibility based on their association with external bodies such as World Fair Trade Organisation etc.

-Fighting Human Trafficking
+1. Fighting Human Trafficking

-Our producers business model provides more than giving a job to someone.
+Our producers’ business model provides more than giving a job to someone.
 Each vary in what exactly they have integrated, but here’s what we look for…

 Fair Trade Recognised.

 Many of our producers have a fair-trade certification with recognised organisations.
-They adhere to the Fair Trade Principles.
+They adhere to the Fair Trade Principles

-Our Values at a Glance
+Our Criteria at a Glance